LORD BYRON

 The village green - B's work-out routine involves 10 woollen cricket jumpers and a greatcoat

-JP: Hallo Byron! - my word! are these exertions an agreeable amusement? perhaps you would prefer an innings?
+JP: Hallo Byron! - my word! are these exertions an agreeable amusement? perhaps you would prefer a quick innings?

-B: Three more laps my dear Pigot (puffs) - then a bath - I'd imagine - have Becher stand at the wicket (puffs)
+B: Three more laps my dear Pigot (puffs) - then a bath, I'd imagine - have Becher stand at the wicket and I shall return presently (puffs)

 E: Are you aware, Byron, that your little green volume of poesy is causing much subterfuge and to-ing and fro-ing from Ridges the booksellers